Cincinnati Bengals vs. New York Jets NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Cincinnati's games this season have gone over 42.5 points five of seven times.
+- Cincinnati and its opponents have gone over the current 42.5-point total in five of seven games (71.4%) this season.

+- Sunday's over/under is 2.2 points higher than the combined 40.3 PPG average of the two teams.

-- The two teams combine to score 40.3 points per game, 2.2 less than the total in this contest.
+- The 47.5 points per game these two squads have surrendered to opponents this season are 5.0 more than the 42.5 total in this contest.

-- This contest's over/under is 5.0 points under the 47.5 these two squads combine to give up per game in 2020.

-- The Bengals and their opponents have scored an average of 46.3 points per game in 2020, 3.8 more than Sunday's total.
+- Bengals games this season feature an average total of 46.3 points, a number 3.8 points higher than Sunday's over/under.

-- In 2020, games involving the Jets have averaged a total of 43.6 points, 1.1 more than the set over/under in this contest.
+- The 42.5-point over/under for this game is 1.1 points below the 43.6 points per game average total in Jets games this season.

 Bengals stats and trends

-- Cincinnati has four wins against the spread in seven games this season.
+- In Cincinnati's seven games this season, it has four wins against the spread.

 - Cincinnati's games this year have gone over the total in two out of seven opportunities (28.6%).

-- The Bengals rack up 27 points per game, comparable to the 29.2 per contest the Jets allow.

-- Cincinnati is 2-0 against the spread and 2-0 overall this season when the team records more than 29.2 points.
+- Cincinnati is 2-0 against the spread and 2-0 overall this season when the team notches more than 29.2 points.

-- When Cincinnati picks up over 402.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Cincinnati totals more than 402.5 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Bengals have turned the ball over nine times this season, five more turnovers than the Jets have forced (4).
+- The Bengals have turned the ball over five more times (9 total) than the Jets have forced a turnover (4) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Jets.